Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

     $date_of_birth = $_POST['date_of_birth'];

-12. create if else statement for the blank field validator
+12. create if else statement for the blank field detector

    // NEW COLUMNS ADDED DUE TO SECTION TABLE
     else if (empty($address)) {